fin-hypergrid/core/src/jsdoc/tutorials/cell-editors.md

 #### Get the {@link Textfield} base class

-All custom text cell editors extend from the {@link Textfield} constructor.
-Since {@link Textfield} is preregistered in `grid.cellEditors`, it is easily accessible via `get`:
+All custom text cell editors extend from the {@link Textfield} constructor. {@link Textfield} is preregistered in `grid.cellEditors`, making it is accessible via `get`:

 ```javascript
 var Textfield = grid.cellEditors.get('textfield');
 ```

-If your using the npm module with Browserify, you can also do:
+You don't have to use `get`; it merely looks in the registry and returns a reference to the constructor.
+Registering modules by name allows string references which are easy to persist.
+If you're not interesting in persisting these mappings, you can reference your cell editor constructors directly.
+For example, if you're using the npm module with Browserify, you can also do:

 ```javascript
 var Textfield = require('fin-hypergrid/src/cellEditors/Textfield');